urbit/docs.urbit.org/content/courses/hoon-school/J-stdlib-text.md

 42
 ```

-Notice that we used no argument, something that is possible with `%say` generators but impossible with naked generators.
-We'll explain that in a moment.
-For now, let's focus on the code that is necessary to make something a `%say` generator.
+Notice that we used no argument, something that is possible with `%say`
+generators but impossible with naked generators.
+We'll explain that in a
+moment.
+For now, let's focus on the code that is necessary to make
+something a `%say` generator.

 ```hoon {% copy=true %}
 :-  %say
 ```

-Recall that the rune `:-` produces a cell, with the first following expression as its head and the second following expression as its tail.
+Recall that the rune `:-` {% tooltip label="colhep"
+href="/language/hoon/reference/rune/col#--colhep" /%} produces a cell,
+with the first following expression as its head and the second following
+expression as its tail.

 The expression above creates a cell with `%say` as the head.
-The tail is the `|= *` expression on the line that follows.
+The tail is
+the `|= *` expression on the line that follows.

 ```hoon {% copy=true %}
 |=  *